rjalincastre/ML-Labs_Notebooks/README.md

 ## 🎓 Context

-These labs are part of the *Machine Learning Analyst* program at NorQuest College.
-The focus is on applying ML techniques to real-world data and building a solid foundation for future work in data science and analytics.
+These notebooks focus on applying ML techniques to real-world data and building a solid foundation for future work in data science and analytics.

 ## 📌 Notes